 Funds raised through the Giving Campaign, plus the funds raised through other PEF initiatives, less expenses, are granted to PUSD each year.
-With the grant, PEF provides PUSD with a line item detail of how funds are to be spent, as summarized below.
+To learn more, visit our Grants & School Support page.

 What are the options for making a donation?